Chris Sarandon: Career

 He is on the advisory board for the Greenbrier Valley Theatre in Lewisburg, West Virginia.

 Personal life

-Sarandon has been married three times: he married actress Susan Sarandon in 1967.
-The two met while attending The Catholic University of America together in Washington, D.C.
-The marriage lasted for twelve years; the pair divorced in 1979.
-After divorcing from Susan, he married his second wife, fashion model Lisa Ann Cooper, in 1980.
-The couple had two daughters and one son: Stephanie (born 1982), Alexis (born 1984) and Michael (born 1988).
+Sarandon has been married three times: he married actress Susan Tomalin on September 16, 1967, who took his surname and became Susan Sarandon.
+The two met while attending Catholic University of America together in Washington, D.C.
+The marriage lasted for twelve years; the pair separated in 1975 and divorced in 1979.
+After his divorce from Susan, he married his second wife, fashion model Lisa Ann Cooper, in 1980.
+The couple had two daughters and one son.
 After nine years, the marriage ended in divorce in 1989.

 In 1994, he married his third wife, actress and singer Joanna Gleason.
 The couple met while performing in Broadway's short-lived 1991 musical Nick & Nora; they returned to the stage together in 1998's Thorn and Bloom.
 They also collaborated in several films together, such as Road Ends, Edie & Pen, Let the Devil Wear Black, and American Perfekt.